Fourier Plane-Wave Series Expansion for Holographic MIMO Communications: Fourier plane-wave series of stochastic electromagnetic channels

-where the sets $\mathcal{S}_s(m_x,m_y) $ and $\mathcal{S}_{r}(\ell_x,\ell_y)$ are defined as
+where the sets $\mathcal{W}_S(m_x,m_y) $ and $\mathcal{W}_R(\ell_x,\ell_y)$ are defined as

-and are essentially determined by the $xy-$spatial resolution of the surfaces. \end{theorem}
+and are {determined by the $xy$-dimensions of the arrays.} \end{theorem}

-\begin{proof} The proof is articulated in two parts.
-The first part provides a discrete approximation of the Fourier plane-wave representation~\eqref{Fourier_planewave} over a fixed set of directions.
-This is given in Appendix and extends the proof in \cite[App.~IV.A]{PizzoJSAC20} for the receiver only.
-The second part is given in Appendix and computes the variances of the Fourier coefficients for a generic non-isotropic scenario.
-Hence, it extends \cite[App.~IV.C]{PizzoJSAC20} valid for isotropic scattering. \end{proof}
+\begin{proof} The proof {is given in Appendix and} is articulated in two parts.
+The first part provides an approximation of~\eqref{Fourier_planewave} over a fixed set of directions.
+This extends the proof in \cite[App.~IV.A]{PizzoJSAC20} for the receiver only.
+The second part computes the variances of the Fourier coefficients in \eqref{Fourier_coeff} for a generic non-isotropic scenario, by extending \cite[App.~IV.C]{PizzoJSAC20}, valid only for isotropic scattering. \end{proof}